weavejester/compojure/README.markdown

 programming language.
 It emphasizes a thin I/O layer and a functional approach to web development.

 Compojure is still in active development.
-Version 0.1 is now available.
+The current stable branch has been released as version 0.1.
+All examples in this README refer to the latest development version, which differs slightly from version 0.1.

 Sample Code
 -----------